JaKooLit/Hyprland-Dots/README.md

 ```

 ### ⚠️⚠️⚠️ A MUST! after copying these dots
 - By default I have not set a wallpaper.
 Press Super CTRL W and set a wallpaper.
-This is also to initiate pywal for waybar, kitty (tty) and rofi themes
+This is also to initiate pywal for waybar, kitty (tty) and rofi themes.
+If you use the copy.sh script, you wont need to do this.
 - Nvidia Owners.
 Make sure to edit your ~/.config/hypr/configs/ENVariables.conf if you have set a proper environment already. (recommended).
 WLR_NO_CURSORS will be activated if nvidia gpu is detected.
 - If you have already set your own keybinds, monitors, etc....
 Just copy over from backup created before log-out or reboot. (recommended)